lmweber/nnSVG-analyses/README.md

-# nnSVG-exploratory
+# nnSVG-analyses

-Repository containing exploratory analyses for nnSVG project (method for spatially variable genes).
+Repository containing scripts to reproduce analyses in our nnSVG paper.